What You Need to Know

 Does insurance pay for chiropractic treatment?

 Yes, many health insurance companies reimburse for a portion of chiropractic treatment.
 We will call to confirm your benefits and highly recommend that you do the same.
 We accept BCBS, Aetna, PHCS, Cigna, Mutual of Omaha, United Health Care, Coventry, and many more.
-If you are involved in a motor vehicle accident or work related injury, personal injury and worker’s compensation insurance will pay the care that you require.
+If you are involved in a motor vehicle accident or work related injury, personal injury and worker’s compensation insurance will pay for the care that you require.
 An attorney is recommended but not necessary for your personal injury case.
 We will work with your attorney to ensure proper payment and management of your injury.
 Each insurance company has rules that must be followed in order to ensure payment.
 If you were involved in a car accident, please bring with you a copy of the accident report and your insurance policy declarations page.